Upgrade Kubernetes Version

 kubeopsctl apply -f cluster-values.yaml

-6. Adjust your cluster-values in zone3
+6. Adjust your cluster-values.yaml in zone3

-Now change the target version of zone 3.
+Finally, change the target version of zone 3.

 # file cluster-values.yaml